SNAPSHOT-Russia's war on Ukraine latest: Russian infantry brigade flees Bakhmut outskirts, Kyiv unit says | Law-Order

 * Russian forces are planning to evacuate more than 3,000 workers from the town that serves the occupied Zaporizhzhia nuclear power plant, resulting in a "catastrophic lack" of personnel, Ukraine's state-owned Energoatom company said.
 SANCTIONS DEBATE

-* European Union states were holding a first discussion on Wednesday on proposed new sanctions over Russia's war in Ukraine that would target Chinese and Iranian firms and allow export curbs on third countries for busting trade restrictions.
+* European Union states held an initial discussion about proposed new sanctions over Russia's war in Ukraine that would target Chinese and Iranian firms and allow export curbs on third countries for busting trade restrictions.
 INSIDE RUSSIA

 * A filling point on the Druzhba pipeline in a Russian region bordering Ukraine has been attacked, the TASS news agency reported, citing Russia's oil pipeline operator Transneft. * Two drones tried to attack a military facility in Russia's Voronezh region but failed, region's governor said.